MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/set-column-options.md

 > [!TIP]
 > Unlike a query result, you can't sort a backlog by a column.
 However, you can use the **Create Query** link on each backlog to create a query that you can sort on any field column you choose.

+::: moniker range="azure-devops"
+You can add most fields listed in the [Work item field index](../work-items/guidance/work-item-field.md).
+All fields defined within the project collection or organization are available for selection, even those fields that aren't used for your particular project.
+You can view the list of fields defined for your collection from [**Organization Settings>Process>Fields**](../../organizations/settings/work/customize-process-field.md#review-fields)

+::: moniker-end

+::: moniker range="azure-devops-2019"

+You can add most fields listed in the [Work item field index](../work-items/guidance/work-item-field.md).
+All fields defined within the project collection or organization are available for selection, even those fields that aren't used for your particular project.
+If your project uses the Inherited process model, you can view the list of fields defined for your collection from [**Organization Settings>Process>Fields**](../../organizations/settings/work/customize-process-field.md#review-fields)
+::: moniker-end

+::: moniker range="<= tfs-2018"
+You can add most fields listed in the [Work item field index](../work-items/guidance/work-item-field.md).
+All fields defined within the project collection or organization are available for selection, even those fields that aren't used for your particular project.
+::: moniker-end

 ## About persistence

-Once you set the column options for a specific view they will persist until you change them.
+Once you set the column options for a specific view, your settings  persist until you change them.
 The following notes apply to specific views.

 ::: moniker range=">= azure-devops-2019"
 - Column options you set for a backlog apply only to the active team and backlog.
-Options set for the product backlog differ from those you set for a portfolio backlog.
+Options you set for the product backlog differ from the options you set for a portfolio backlog.
 - Column options you set for a Sprint backlog persist for all sprints you select until you change them.
 - Column options you set for a query persist when you save the query.
 - Column options you set for one of the supported Work items views persists for a specific view only, such as **Assigned to me**, **Following**, **Mentioned**, and so on.